 Wells is a blue-collar town, with 42.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wells is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Wells who work in healthcare (13.21%), sales jobs (10.85%), and healthcare suport services (10.38%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.99% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 12.99% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Wells in 2022 was $21,182, which is low income relative to Texas and the nation.
 This equates to an annual income of $84,728 for a family of four.
 However, Wells contains both very wealthy and poor people as well.
 Wells also has one of the higher rates of people living in poverty in the nation, with 36.16% of its population below the federal poverty line.